jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 ​	![600px-Z-curve.svg](https://upload.wikimedia.org/wikipedia/commons/3/30/Z-curve.svg)

 ​	In possession of a good hash, the next step it to quickly find which are the surrounding boxes to a given box of interest.
-For any given particle, or cell, it is essentially **free** to compute its spatial indexes `kx`, `ky` and `kz`, and the associated hash. the same is true for computing the spatial indexes and hashes of the adjacent boxes and, from thereon, all it is needed is a fast way to translate hashes into indices in the ordered array of particles.
+For any given particle, or cell, it is essentially **free** to compute its spatial indexes `kx`, `ky` and `kz`, and the associated hash. the same is true for computing the spatial indexes and hashes of the adjacent boxes and, from thereon, all it is needed is a fast way to translate hashes into indexes in the ordered array of particles.
 To perform such task I chose an old fashioned [hash table](https://en.wikipedia.org/wiki/Hash_table) with integer indexes for the hashes, and with values as pair of integers for the index ranges for each virtual cell.
 The hash table implementation chosen was the [khash](https://stackoverflow.com/questions/3300525/super-high-performance-c-c-hash-map-table-dictionary) from [klib](https://github.com/attractivechaos/klib), mostly because it is a very fast C hash table, but for C++ users Google's [Dense Hash Map](http://goog-sparsehash.sourceforge.net/doc/dense_hash_map.html) would be a good alternative.

 ​	Ultimately, some form of more complex container or data-structure is necessary to implement this more complex logic, but the key insight is to use it to store the information on the **indexes to the data** , and **not the data itself**, which is kept separated in a **flat memory layout**.
 This allows us to use smart and flexible data structures, which can be use to implement smart and cost-saving logic, while also being overall simpler in logic and more friendly to the CPU underneath.